 Due to their Endangered status, African wild dogs are a protected species in terms of the National Environmental Management: Biodiversity Act (Act 10 of 2004) and the Threatened or Protected Species Regulations of 2007 (ToPS).

-The Waterberg is currently home to 23 known free-roaming African wild dogs: 12 adults, 4 young dogs born in 2020, and 7 pups born in the 2021 denning season.
+The Waterberg is currently home to 30 known free-roaming African wild dogs: 10 adults, 7 subadults born in 2021, and 13 pups born in the 2022 denning season.

 The Waterberg is made up of a patchwork of livestock farms, game farms, agricultural lands, private and public nature reserves.
 The wild dogs range into these unprotected lands and face many threats to their well-being.
 The development of the bush veld into livestock and game farms has increased the interaction between humans and wild dogs, creating conflict when the dogs are suspected to predate on financially valuable stock species.
 WWDI works alongside community members to implement strategies that promote coexistence between community members and the Waterberg Wild Dogs.

 Habitat loss and fragmentation reduce the suitable space available for African wild dogs to live.
 Because they require such large expanses to roam, this threat is a serious one and will only become more prevalent as human developments increase.

 The Waterberg is a relatively intact natural landscape, with little infrastructure and few roads to fragment the habitat.
 On the other hand, the Waterberg is also made up of many farms with boundary fences designed to contain game populations and keep predators out.
 These "predator-proof" fences are effective at keeping many predators out and is the first defense for conflict prevention, however, this exclusion has fragmented the habitat - causing the dogs to circumnavigate around entire properties.